Editor’s note: This deal was supposed to go through March 24, 2017, but Wells Fargo discontinued it early.

 - You need a minimum opening deposit of $25.

-- You can’t already have a Wells Fargo checking account.
+- You can’t already have a Wells Fargo checking account, or have received a consumer checking bonus from Wells Fargo in the last 12 months.

-- You have to make the 10 debit card purchases or $500 in direct deposits within 60 days of opening the account to get the bonus.
+- You have to make the 10 debit card purchases or payments within 60 days of opening the account to get the bonus.

 - The direct deposits must be from your salary, pension or Social Security, and your employer or an outside agency must electronically send them to your Wells Fargo account.
 Transfers from one bank account to another don’t count, nor do deposits made at an ATM or bank.